AntonOkhotnikov/mdigits/README.md

 ## TODO:
-- [ ] Matcch fp32 and int8 models outputs
+- [ ] Macch fp32 and int8 models outputs

 ## References used